Four Posters for the Classroom & Treatment Room

 All four posters provide powerful information in a fun, lighthearted way, encouraging a positive learning experience.
 They provide an avenue for teachers and students to engage in concrete, explicit discussions about defining the variables that encourage more appropriate social thinking in the classroom.
 The teaching concepts on these posters can help ALL students become better social thinkers and classroom participants.
 A perfect learning tool for the classroom, therapy room, or even home!

 Coping with Boring Moments: Helps students understand the expected and unexpected behaviors related to boredom.
-Dimensions: 36" width x 24" length.
+Dimensions: 36" width x 24" height.

 Being Part of a Group: Outlines the four steps of perspective taking that are at the heart of our social thinking and keep us working together as a group.
-Dimensions: 24" width x 36" length.
+Dimensions: 24" width x 36" height.
+Also sold separately.

 Social Behavior Mapping (dry-erase poster): A visual support that helps students connect the dots between their own and others' thoughts, emotions, and behavior.
 Updated to outline the 10-step teaching sequence to enhance learning, see video below for more instruction.
 The dry-erase surface enables this poster to be used and reused across the day and across situations.
-Dimensions: 24" width x 36" length.
+Dimensions: 24" width x 36" height.
+Also sold separately.

 10 Steps to Teaching Social Behavior Mapping with Fidelity